Nyhx1213/E5-Basket/README.md

 - Calculate player statistics based on match performances.

 ---
+## How to Use

+### 1. Modify the Database Connection
+To make the system functional, you need to modify the `connect.php` file.
+This file contains the database connection settings, which must be updated with your own database credentials.
+- In the `connect.php` file, you'll find placeholders for:
+  - `DNS` (Database source name)
+  - `LOGIN` (Your database username)
+  - `PASSWORD` (Your database password)
+- Replace these placeholders with your actual database information.

+### 2. Database Configuration
+- A copy of the required database schema will be provided, so you can import it into your MySQL database.
+This database contains all the necessary tables and relationships to support the application’s functionality (e.g., users, roles, games, workouts).

+### 3. Setup Process
+- Ensure you have PHP and MySQL (or MariaDB) installed on your system.
+- Import the provided database schema into your MySQL/MariaDB instance.
+- Configure the `connect.php` file with your database credentials.
+- Once everything is set up, the application will be ready for use.
+You can create accounts, log in, and use all the associated functionalities.

+---
 # User Management Function

 The **User Management** functionality allows for easy user creation, login, and account recovery.
 It provides a secure system to manage user accounts and ensure appropriate access levels based on user roles.
 Here's a detailed breakdown of how these functions work.